nicolasln/Studio-Scripts/readme.md

 ### pass-info
 Prints out information about an image sequence by analysing the modified time stamps.
 Useful to coordinate multiple rigs together when shooting stop motion.

+### reverse-vid
+Reverse video files.
+Can process either a single file or an entire folder.
+Saves the reverse files next to the originals.
+Format hardcoded to Quicktime ProRes 4444 but using ffmpeg for processing.